Computational Items | USAGE Clause

 COMP-3 | COMPUTATION-3

-COMP-3 (or Packed Decimal or Packed Numeric) is used to represent decimal numbers in a compact binary-coded decimal (BCD) format and applicable to numeric data items.
+COMP-3 (or Packed Decimal or Packed Numeric) stores the decimal numbers in a compact binary-coded decimal (BCD) format and applicable to numeric data items.
 COMP-3 variable contains any of the digits 0 through 9, a sign.
 It can have a value not exceeding 18 decimal digits.

 The formula for memory calculation of the COMP-3 with n digits (variable length + 1 byte for SIGN if exists) in the declaration is -